 The lender may examine the co-signer’s credit, income, DTI and other qualifications as part of the application process.
 Erin Lantz, vice president of mortgages at Zillow, recommends discussing the decision and impact with a financial adviser and a mortgage lender.

 However, it also creates a serious financial tie between you and the co-signer, as you may both have an equal share in the property.
 Your relationship could be strained if you run into financial trouble, as your co-signer is legally responsible for the debt.

 Conventional loans — those that follow established guidelines and aren’t part of a government program — are often best suited for those with good to excellent credit.

 You may be eligible for some non-conforming conventional loans if your credit needs work, but they could have high interest rates, additional fees or extra insurance requirements.

 A non-conforming loan doesn’t meet bank criteria for funding.
-Examples of non-conforming loans include jumbo mortgages (where the size of the mortgage exceeds the maximum size of a conforming loan, which is $417,000 in most U.S. counties).
+An example of a non-conforming loans is a jumbo mortgage (where the size of the mortgage exceeds the maximum size of a conforming loan, which is $417,000 in most U.S. counties).

 Demeester recommends that you shop around for rates and says, “Talk to different lenders — at least three — to see what you qualify for in terms of loan amount and interest rate.”